 Explore the proposed park design for Hawke Street Linear Park.
 Select each spot to understand more about different elements and future connections on the street.

 Indicative canopy of new and existing trees

 Proposed linear parkland

 A before and after artist impression of the expanded park area between Spencer and Adderley Streets, and a section view from between Spencer and King Streets (not to scale).

 Slide arrow to see before and after images.

-Section AA: New expanded park area between Spencer and Adderley street (not to scale).
+Section AA: New expanded park area between Spencer and Adderley streets (not to scale).

-Section BB: New expanded park area between Spencer and King street (not to scale).
+Section BB: New expanded park area between Spencer and King streets (not to scale).